Uncovering the Computational Roles of Nonlinearity in Sequence Modeling Using Almost-Linear RNNs: Method

 \paragraph{Training Details}

-To promote the reconstruction of both fast and slow time scales - and associated memory - in the latent space, we incorporate a regularization term based on \citet{schmidt_identifying_2020} (see Appx. \ref{sec:mar} for details and performance comparisons).
-Across tasks, the AL-RNN is embedded in an encoder–decoder framework: raw sequences $\{\bm{x}_t\}_{t=1:T}$ are first mapped to latent inputs $\{\bm{s}_t\}_{t=1:T}$ via task-specific encoders.
-When the input modality has known structure (e.g., audio, vision, language), we apply appropriate nonlinear preprocessing (e.g., spectral representations, convolutions, or word embeddings, see Appx. \ref{sec:encoders}).
-For symbolic inputs, we directly use one-hot encodings.
-The AL-RNN processes these inputs, and task outputs are decoded from the latent states $\{\bm{z}_t\}_{t=1:T}$ or the final state $\bm{z}_T$ via a linear readout layer.
-While sophisticated nonlinear decoders could potentially offload complexity from the recurrent model, this consistent use of linear decoding isolates the contribution of recurrent dynamics to memory and task performance, ensuring that any long-range dependencies and nonlinear effects are captured within the recurrent structure itself.
+To promote the reconstruction of both fast and slow time scales - and associated memory - in the latent space, we incorporate a manifold regularization term based on \citet{schmidt_identifying_2020} (see Appx. \ref{sec:mar} for details and performance comparisons).
+The AL-RNN processes latent inputs $\{\bm{s}_t\}_{t=1:T}$ derived from raw inputs $\{\bm{x}_t\}_{t=1:T}$ (for details, see Appx. \ref{sec:encoders}), and task outputs are decoded from the latent states $\{\bm{z}_t\}_{t=1:T}$ or the final state $\bm{z}_T$ via a linear readout layer.
+This consistent use of linear decoding is central to our interpretability framework.
+By constraining the decoder to be linear, we ensure that the recurrent dynamics themselves must carry the full computational burden of the task solution.
+Since the AL-RNN implements a first-order Markov process, this task solution naturally takes the form of a DS, mirroring the classical computational neuroscience perspective on how stateful recurrence encodes computation through evolving trajectories \citep{durstewitz_reconstructing_2023}.

-\paragraph{Memory Mechanisms in RNNs} Sequential tasks require recurrent systems to store and manipulate information over time.
-RNNs implement these memory functions through distinct \textit{dynamical mechanisms} that govern the evolution of hidden states, and associated \textit{computational mechanisms} that determine how information is processed.

-\textbf{Linear RNNs} exhibit a restricted but analytically tractable set of dynamics, governed by the spectral properties of the recurrence matrix \cite{strogatz_nonlinear_2018}.
-Slow modes (eigenvalues near the unit circle) allow information to persist over time, while marginal stability supports long-lived activity in finely tuned cases.
-Oscillatory dynamics, from complex eigenpairs, enable rhythmic trajectories but require precise spectral alignment.
-The system is time-invariant and input-linear, lacking state-dependent transitions.
-These dynamics support basic memory operations such as leaky integration, graded retention, and temporal filtering \cite{seung1996brain, ratcliff_diffusion_2008, gold_neural_2007}.
-Oscillatory modes - although fragile - can encode phase-sensitive information \cite{henaff_recurrent_2016}.
-Linear RNNs cannot implement gating or context-sensitive routing, but can approximate input projection and superposition, enabling limited compositional processing.